griwes/nonsense/README.md

 Build requirements are as follows:

-  * CMake 3.13 or higher;
+  * CMake 3.12 or higher;
   * a C++20 compiler with coroutines support (as of Dec '19, this means Clang 5 or higher, with libc++);
-  * libsystemd, version 241 or higher.
+  * libsystemd, version 237 or higher (based on the systems Nonsense is tested on).

 ### ...to run it?